OpenMDAO/Aviary/aviary/docs/examples/reserve_missions.md

 The last example reserve mission includes five phases: climb, cruise for distance, cruise for time, cruise for distance, descend.
 This example is contained in `run_reserve_mission_multiphase.py`.
-This demonstrates how to create an arbitrarily ordered set of phases for reserve in addition to climb and descent phases.
+This demonstrates how to create an arbitrarily ordered set of phases for reserve, including climb and descent phases.
 All of these reserve phases are tagged with `"reserve": True,`.

 Results from this mission can be seen in the figure below.